 “Eating disorders are definitely stigmatized, like other mental disorders, and in some ways maybe it’s even worse,” suggests Von Ranson.
 “Very few people think that someone would cause depression themselves on purpose, but people do think eating disorders are a lifestyle choice.”

-With a file from Heather Yourex
+With files from Heather Yourex